-5.3 Fat spanning tree convergecast
+5.3 Spanning tree convergecast

 The major shortcoming of the gradient convergecast is its message overhead.
 The optimal solution, with respect to the number of messages, would be to route the data packet along a spanning tree towards the root.
 However, this algorithm is inherently fragile: the radio links are not reliable causing message loss in any fixed path.
 Moreover, a single node failure close to the root can cut off a large portion of the network from the root.
 The speed and robustness of the gradient convergecast and the low message overhead of the spanning tree routing protocol can be combined in the following way.
 Instead of utilizing a single path starting from the source node towards the root, define a small neighborhood of this path and flood the data packet in this "lane".
 The lane can be defined as all nodes one hop away in the spanning tree from the nodes of the path.
-The resulting routing policy is called the fat spanning tree convergecast.
-The message overhead of the gradient and fat spanning tree policies is illustrated in Fig. 6, where a single data packet is routed from a node in the bottom right corner to the root in the top left corner.
-Red nodes retransmitted the packet, while the blue ones received it but did not retransmit it.
+This is illustrated in Figure 5, where solid arrows represent the edges of the spanning tree, and the dotted lines are the other links of the network.
+The indicated region is the lane surrounding the highlighted path from the source node to the root.